 - Annual retainer fees;

 - An equity grant upon initial election to the Board; and

-- · Annual equity grants.
+- Annual equity grants.

-Our Program is as described below.
-For a description of our compensation program in effect prior to this date, see last year's proxy statement.
+Our Compensation Program for Non-Employee Directors, initially adopted on December 8, 2016 and amended on December 5, 2019 (the "Program"), for fiscal 2020 was as described below.
+For a description of our compensation program in effect prior to fiscal 2020, see last year's proxy statement.

 Under the Program, each non-employee director was entitled to receive annual retainer fees in the amounts set forth below and was paid in cash quarterly in arrears during their annual term commencing upon their election or re-election at each Annual Meeting of Stockholders.
-Such amounts will be pro-rated for appointments made to the Board of Directors, Chair of the standing Board committee or Chairman of the Board between Annual Meetings.
+Such amounts are pro-rated for appointments made to the Board of Directors, Chair of the standing Board committee or Chairman of the Board between Annual Meetings.

-Annual retainer fee payable to all non-employee directors \$ 60,000 Additional annual retainer fee payable to Chairs of the Board's Audit Committee, Leadership Development and Compensation Committee and Governance, Nominating and Executive Committee \$ 25,000 Additional annual retainer fee payable to Independent Chairman of the Board \$120,000 Additional annual retainer fee payable to non-Chair members of the Audit Committee and Leadership Development and Compensation Committee \$ 15,000
+Base annual retainer fee payable to all non-employee directors \$ 60,000 Additional annual retainer fee payable to Chairs of the Board's Audit Committee, Leadership Development and Compensation Committee and Governance, Nominating and Executive Committee \$ 25,000 Additional annual retainer fee payable to Independent Chairman of the Board \$100,000 Additional annual retainer fee payable to non-Chair members of the Audit Committee and Leadership Development and Compensation Committee \$ 15,000